 (iii) If the round gets restarted.
 Use the same spawns before you typed ready..

 (j) Pause Function

-(i) The NSL mod has a pause function that will pause the state of the entire game, which includes stopping all timers and movement.
-A pause can be initiated by typing “Pause” in chat.
+(i) The NSL mod has a pause function that will pause the state of the entire game, which includes stopping all movement and timers.
+A pause can be initiated by typing “pause” in chat.